 More information about our facilities and equipment.

-You will receive a genuinely research-led education.
-As well as learning the core principles of psychology, you will be actively encouraged to engage in research throughout practicals and seminars, for instance.
-You will also have access to our world-leading experimental facilities, including motion capture, eye tracking, and biophysical recording laboratories.
+Our psychology degrees offer a genuinely research-led education.
+While learning the core principles of psychology, you will have the opportunity to work alongside academics who are leaders in their field.
+You will have access to cutting-edge technologies, including the Department’s clinical and experimental facilities which include motion capture, eye tracking and biophysical recording laboratories.

 To find out more see our department pages.

 Guided by experts in the field, you will have access to a range of world-leading clinical and experimental facilities.
 This hands-on experience brings theory to life and helps you gain a deeper understanding of the mind and behaviour.
 Facilities in the Department of Psychology include body scanners with integrated eye tracking, molecular psychology suites, VR suites with motion capture and mock environments for ecologically valid research.